rphii/c-file-tagger/README.md

 When searching for files with `anime`, one will find all three files regardless of folder or not.
 To only find the Bleach-Wallpaper, you would do `cft --any anime:bleach`, which will respect your choice of tag and only list those tagged accordingly.

+To add tags with the cli to the **main file**, one can do:

+    cft string-to-tag --tag list,of,tags
+    cft string-to-tag -t list,of,tags
+    cft -f path/output string-to-tag -t list,of,tags

+### TODO so I won't forget
+- undo? hmm